To join one of our trips you really should have comprehensive travel and medical insurance. We don't arrange or sell

 First, consider your household insurer, your medical insurer (especially if you live in the USA or Canada) or your travel agent.
 Your household insurer or your medical insurer should be able to offer a cheaper policy than a travel agent, however ensure it covers the specific activities, such as "hiking" for treks or "guided+roped mountaineering" for trek-climbs.

-Trekking is "Hiking", in insurance terms, and some policies cover up to 7000m, ie the summit of Aconcagua, which means you are also covered for our non-roped climbs in Ladakh and Nepal.
+Trekking is "Hiking", in insurance terms, and some policies cover up to 7000m, ie the summit of Aconcagua, which means you could also be covered for our non-roped climbs in Ladakh and Nepal.

 In general our hiking treks have a green (Nepal) or olive (India)-coloured title.

-Expeditions are non-roped guided climbs or if the peak is more technical are called roped climbs and are in turquoise.
+Expeditions (in turquoise) are either non-roped guided climbs or if the peak is more technical are called roped climbs.

 UK companies will only cover residents of UK-Ireland.

-JS Insurance - specifically tailored for trekking between 2000-6000m
+JS Insurance - specifically tailored for trekking up to 6000m and they have a Nepal insurance policy as well

 STA Travel UK - their premier policy (no winter sports) covers guided mountaineering with ropes, and trekking to 6000m